neuronalX/ReservoirChat/README.md

 # ReservoirChat_Anonym

-Appendix of the project can be found in appendix.pdf.
+Appendix of the project can be found in [Appendix PDF](./appendix.pdf).

 ReservoirChat is a specialized AI model **powered by a Large Language Model (LLM)**.
 It uses a technique called **Retrieval-Augmented Generation (RAG)** to provide *accurate and hallucination-free informations*.
 It focuses on reservoir computing, and will use the reservoirPy library to code reservoirs.
 Reservoirs are a pool of randomly connected artificial neurons where, unlike the traditional neuron layers, only the readout layer, which is the last layer, is trained.
 It thus reduced the effective computational cost.